fablabcb/citrad/README.md

 # CitRad - Citizen Science Traffic Radar

 Here you find all the sources about how to build our traffic counter radar system.

+For the hardware and software of the CitRad Radar Sensor Unit, please continue to [Software README](Software/README.md) or [Hardware README](Hardware/README.md).

+## FabLab-Cottbus Project Resources

-Find more about the project in general on our [project page](https://community.fablab-cottbus.de/t/ueber-das-cityradar-projekt/453).
+We have further and more general information on our [project page](https://community.fablab-cottbus.de/t/ueber-das-cityradar-projekt/453).
 Discussions about the prototype development you find [here](https://community.fablab-cottbus.de/t/cityradar-teensy-prototyp/492/9).
 Also we have a separate discussion page about the [development of the casing](https://community.fablab-cottbus.de/t/gehaeusebau-fuer-die-radarsensorelektronik/507).

-More details are in the [Software README]() and the [Hardware README](https://github.com/fablabcb/CityRadar/tree/main/Hardware#readme).

 ## Archive